olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-4.md

 There's another type of exchange, which is not common place and not as well known, the "decentralized" exchange.

-The decentralised exchange is itself a smart contract so you should be able to inspect the code.
+The decentralized exchange is itself a smart contract so you should be able to inspect the code.
 It exposes the operations of token smart-contracts in a web page on the regular internet using a javascript library called Web3.js.

 It can do all this, precisely because the token contract implements a standard interface by following a token standard like ERC-721, so the decentralized exchange smart-contract can expect a set of "clauses" in the "contract", to be present, and so, can work with any token which is based on the same standard.

-Etherdelta, and may favourite [Forkdelta](https://forkdelta.app/) are two such examples of decentralised exchange smart-contracts.
+Etherdelta, and my favourite, [Forkdelta](https://forkdelta.app/) are two such examples of decentralized exchange smart-contracts.

-The decentralized exchange also bring two futher pieces of essential functionality to our party: the Escrow piece, so you need to deposit funds and tokens into the decentralized exchange and; an order book, where you can place "sell" orders and "buy" orders, or look at the book and accept some of the orders already placed by other users.
+The decentralized exchanges also bring two futher pieces of essential functionality to our party: the Escrow piece, so both parties in a trade can deposit funds and tokens into the decentralized exchange and; an order book, where you can place "sell" and "buy" orders, or look at the book and accept some of the orders already placed by other users.

 You don't even need to have the token from your ITO listed in the Exchange, it might well be, but it does not matter.
 If you know the blockchain address of your token smart-contract, you can connect the decentralized exchange to it and use it on the ITO contract.

-Final side-note: These decentralized exchanges are complex, though they provide full instructions on use, they are not for the faint-of-heart.
-I have also lost count  of the number of people who have come into Telegram, stating that they sent their tokens or cryptocurrency direct to the decentralized exchange smart-contract address, rather than using the Web3.js front end to correctly deposit and withdraw from the exchange.
+Final side-note: These decentralized exchanges are complex.
+Though they provide full instructions on use, they are not for the faint-of-heart.
+I have also lost count of the number of people who have come onto the Telegram chat, stating that they sent their tokens or cryptocurrency direct to the decentralized exchange smart-contract address, rather than using the Web3.js front end to correctly deposit and withdraw from the exchange.
 Good luck getting your assets back if you can't follow instructions.

 #### What happens on the exchange doesn't stay on the exchange

 I've noticed a pattern in activity on Forkdelta token exchanges.

-In the early days of the ITO when there is low liquidity, there will be some on the Exchange, who missed the ITO and still want tokens.
-You got yours at a discount remember, so there's margin there immediately.
+In the early days of the ITO when there is low liquidity:

+There will be some on the Exchange, who missed the ITO and still want tokens.
+You got yours at a discount remember, so there's margin there immediately, if you care to sell.

-There'll be things going on in Telegram, that will impact sentiment and the order book will offer more or less attractive token pricing depending on the sentiment, and what position you want to take.
-Often sentiment is reacting to people trying to influence price - there's no substance to it - but people react anyway.
-Remember we are not manipulating, we are not even conversing in Telegram.
-We are just monitoring sentiment.
+There'll be things going on in Telegram, that will impact sentiment and the order book will offer more or less attractive token pricing depending on the sentiment of the moment, and what position you want to take.
+Often sentiment is reacting to people trying to influence price - there's no substance to it - but sentiment reacts anyway.

+Remember we are not manipulating anything -  we are not even conversing on Telegram - we are just monitoring sentiment.

 There'll be inexperienced sellers, who place sell orders at silly prices because they don't quite understand the unit pricing (there are usually a lot of decimal places).
 Add just one extra zero behind the point and you could be selling at price of ten times less than you want.
-Miss just one and your buy order looks like a good price: What you'll pay ten times more for my tokens?
+Miss just one zero and your buy order looks like a good price; what you'll pay ten times more for my tokens?
 Sold.

 You also see people who panic when someone is victim to theft, and just want out.
 Cheap tokens.

-And, of course, it would also be naive or disingenuous of us to not accept that tokens which have been stolen from unsuspecting folk, are not being liquidated through these exchanges, at very low prices.
+And, of course, it would also be naive or disingenuous of us to not recognise that tokens which have been stolen from unsuspecting folk, are being liquidated through these exchanges, at very low prices.

 There is no visibility of this, there is no way to know the provenance of the tokens, but we must accept that it will almost certainly be happening.

 So, for this, and other reasons the bid-offer spreads can sometimes be crazy.
 I have sold tokens at an inflated price and bought back at an understated price in the same browser session within a period of minutes.

-Over the life of an ITO this decentralized exchange address will become known in Telegram, liquidity and transaction volume start to increase and the market becomes more efficient, so the opportunity does fade away, despite the chatter and fake news and growing worry about the project and whether it is a fraud, that keep getting bounced about.
+Over the life of an ITO project, this decentralized exchange address will become known available in Telegram, liquidity and transaction volume start to increase and the market becomes more efficient, so the opportunity does fade away, despite the chatter and fake news and growing worry about the project and whether it is a fraud (or not).
 More experienced users make less mistakes, and are less likely to take the chatter at face value, or fall victim to theft.

 Less naivety.

 But, by this time, if you've played the game correctly, you'll be long gone and looking for another ITO.

 Nothing about any of what we are doing is illegal.
-We are taking part in a free market, which though inefficient, is driven by demand and supply,  and information, is available but some choose to ignore it, or don't understand it, or place too much significance on it.
+We are taking part in a free market, which though inefficient, is driven by demand and supply.
+Information, is available but some choose to ignore it, or don't understand it, or place too much significance on it.

 In closing, I must say, it's unfortunate that the gains I made in ITOs will have been mirrored by others making losses.
 But that is a fact of life in any transaction where you don't have the knowledge of the other party.

+I lost a lot of money in a regulated market remember.

-Finally, it's nice to be on the right side of things for a change.
-Like "Woodford", who has operated perfectly legally also, and is sitting very pretty, despite me and many others (oh sorry just me - I forgot) wiping my/their face on a sizeable loss on that investment :D
+But it is nice to be on the right side of things for a change.
+Like "Woodford", who has operated perfectly legally also, and is sitting very pretty thankyou, despite me and many others (oh sorry just me - I forgot) wiping my/their face on a sizeable loss on that investment :D

 That's what this entire series was about, making sure you're not the dummy, in an ITO.
 It's no more, or less, than one massive risk warning, because the FCA aren't going to issue one.
-And, too many people want to profit on your naivety.
+And, too many people want to profit on your naivety in this world.

 I really hoped you enjoyed this series as much as I've enjoyed putting it together.
 I hope it's evolved into the story I wanted to try and tell.
+And, that the knowledge sticks and is transferrable.

 If anything needs clarifying, let me know in the comments.